 CEOAS faculty also remember Freilich for his tenacity and brilliance.
 "Mike meant so much more than NASA satellites to me,” said Jonathan Nash, a professor of physical oceanography at CEOAS.
 "His intensity was his trademark — he did everything 100% — and I knew I could always count on Mike for a mix of critical feedback and unbridled enthusiasm for some wacky idea to probe the unknown.
 I always appreciated this in Mike.
 He is missed."

 CEOAS Distinguished Professor emeritus Dudley Chelton spoke of not just Freilich’s commitment to science, but his compassion.
 "I had the distinct pleasure of knowing Mike for 45 years dating back to 1975 when we first met as fellow graduate students.
 More than anyone else I know, he lived his life with intention, purpose and integrity.
-He also lived true to the spirit of his favorite quote from Albert Einstein: 'The life of the individual only has meaning insofar as it aids in making the life of every single thing nobler and more beautiful.'
+He also lived true to the spirit of his favorite quote from Albert Einstein: 'The life of the individual only has meaning insofar as it aids in making the life of every living thing nobler and more beautiful.'
 Mike’s kindness, wit and authenticity will be greatly missed.”

 Learn more about the Sentinel-6, remote sensing research at Oregon State, and how you can honor Freilich’s legacy.

 NASA invited the public to take part in virtual activities and events ahead of the launch of the Sentinel-6 Michael Freilich satellite, an international collaboration between NASA and several partners.
 This is the first of two identical satellites to be launched sequentially to continue observations of sea level change for at least the next decade.